2024 Full Reunion Weekend Schedule

 Come on down to The Log and show your smarts!
 Enjoy five competitive Rounds of trivia for you and your friends.
 Trivia is always FREE and open to ALL!

-THE LOG, 78 Spring Street8PM
+THE LOG, 78 Spring Street

 Williams Outing Club-Sponsored Campfire with Scott Lewis